-FST Government: Take us through some the tangible progress that’s been made in implementing Ireland’s eGovernment strategy over the last 18 months.
+FST Government: Take us through some of the progress that’s been made in implementing Ireland’s eGovernment strategy over the last 18 months.
 What, ultimately, does success look to you for Ireland’s digital government?

 Lowry: Success, in simple terms, is our citizens being able to carry out any government transaction digitally at the time and place and using the device of their choosing.
-But we don’t just want availability of services – we want uptake; in other words, people to prefer to transact digitally with us.
+But we don’t just want availability of services – we want uptake.
+In other words, we want people to prefer to transact digitally with us.
 And so our digital ambition is underpinned with associated principles around consistent, intuitive customer experience, only collecting data once etc.

-FST Government: What unique challenges (bureaucratic, cultural or otherwise) present within Ireland’s public sector do you feel have impeded the digitisation initiatives within government?
-How have you sought to overcome the pitfalls and pratfalls that often befall transformation initiatives?
+FST Government: What unique challenges present within Ireland’s public sector have impeded government digitisation initiatives?
+How have you sought to overcome the pitfalls and pratfalls that often befall digital transformation programs?

 Being realistic about such challenges is the basis for tackling them.
 We have learned to be really focused on what can reasonably be achieved and then build on success – our motto in OGCIO is “we must earn the right to ask for more”.
 For example, we cannot throw out legacy systems and simply replace them, so we have learned how to evolve them and interface with them as best we can, e.g. by using robotic process automation.

 FST Government: Who or what is your ideal model for Ireland’s digital government?
-And, further, what lessons can be learned from platform-focused innovators in industry (Uber, Google, Airbnb etc.) in building a truly citizen-centric, and accessible, digital government?
+And what lessons can be learned from platform-focused innovators in industry (Uber, Google, Airbnb etc.) in building a truly citizen-centric, and accessible, digital government?